ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/install.md

 - unzip the file somewhere
 - copy the `browser-vault.service.ts` and `browser-vault.plugin.ts` files from where you unpacked them to `src/app/core`

-Finally, in the `VaultService` class, we will inject the `BrowserVaultPlugin` and override the `getPlugin()` method to use real plugin if the application is run in a hybrid mobile context, and the fake "browser vault" otherwise.
+Finally, in the `VaultService` class, inject the `BrowserVaultPlugin` and override the `getPlugin()` method to use the real plugin if the application is run in a hybrid mobile context, and the fake "browser vault" otherwise.

 When completed, the service will now look like this: